anthbapt/MOSAIK/README.md

    ./CellLabels.sh
    ```

-6. This will create a `CellLabels` folder inside the Flat files folder.
+6. This will create a `CellLabels` folder inside the flatFiles folder.

 7. The last folder to include is the `CellComposite` folder from `Morphology2D`.
 Depending on your choice:
    - If you opt for a composite `.jpg` image (`CellComposite`)